-- Integration: This methodology accentuates the notion of building complete systems that not only integrate models of affect, but that also take into account systems that mediate perception, attention, motivation, behavior, learning, and motor control.
+• Integration: This methodology accentuates the notion of building complete systems that not only integrate models of affect, but that also take into account systems that mediate perception, attention, motivation, behavior, learning, and motor control.
 We propose the idea of an affect program as a useful abstraction that offers a natural decomposition for this task.
 Affect programs integrate a variety of sensory information and synchronize a number of functions in response to biologically significant events.
-Thus, they are well suited to act effectively as an integration mechanism by which activity in many different systems is bound together in a coherent manner. - Natural interaction: We also argue that the expressive components of affect play an essential role in communicating internal states and promoting natural interactions.
+Thus, they are well suited to act effectively as an integration mechanism by which activity in many different systems is bound together in a coherent manner.

+Figure 1: Development and subsumption of affect programs

+- Natural interaction: We also argue that the expressive components of affect play an essential role in communicating internal states and promoting natural interactions.
 By endowing our robotic systems with such expressive skills, we can capitalize on people's natural abilities to support social interaction.
-This provides a more natural way for human-machine interaction as well as novel approaches for learning [8]. - Development: Development is an extensive and gradual process by which organisms acquire increasingly elaborate behaviors and new abilities.
+This provides a more natural way for human-machine interaction as well as novel approaches for learning [3]. - Development: Development is an extensive and gradual process by which organisms acquire increasingly elaborate behaviors and new abilities.
 Recent work in robotics has begun to deal with issues of cognitive development.
 Affective development, on the other hand, is a new challenge that lies at the core of this work.

-Our approach focuses on the use of affective learning schemes such as incentive learning and reward-based learning, which can focus the robot's attention and reduce the learning space by providing information concerning when to learn and what to learn.
+Our approach focuses on the interactions among multiple learning systems, especially those with parallel associative learning schemes that are triggered by, and require the intervention of affectively significant (or unconditioned) stimuli.
+This includes those types of learning commonly referred to as incentive learning and reward-based learning, which can focus the robot's attention and reduce the learning space by providing information concerning when to learn and what to learn.